alexkehayias/chocolatier/README.md

 ### Example

-The following example implements a simple game loop, system, component, and entities to show you how it all fits together.
+The following example implements a simple game loop, middleware, system, component, and entities to show you how it all fits together.
 See the rest of the game for a more in-depth example (and graphics).

 ```clojure
 (ns user.test